viacoin/indexd-server/README.md

 Copy `.env-example` to `.env` and modify the `.env` file as needed.
 To use a custom configuration file, you can specify a file path by setting the `CONFIG_FILE` environment variable to the location of your environment config path.

-### bitcoin.conf configuration
+### viacoin.conf configuration
-Your bitcoin server must have [ZMQ enabled](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md).
-Then configure `bitcoin.conf` to publish tx and block hashes, like so:
+Your viacoin server must have [ZMQ enabled](https://github.com/viacoin/viacoin/blob/master/doc/zmq.md).
+Then configure `viacoin.conf` to publish tx and block hashes, like so:

 ```
 zmqpubhashtx=tcp://127.0.0.1:38832
 zmqpubhashblock=tcp://127.0.0.1:38832
 ```

-The settings in bitcoin.conf are the "server" settings for the ZMQ publisher.
-The ZMQ variable in the `.env` file is the "client" to subscribe to the messages published by bitcoin.
+The settings in viacoin.conf are the "server" settings for the ZMQ publisher.
+The ZMQ variable in the `.env` file is the "client" to subscribe to the messages published by viacoin.

 ## Install